-We'd laugh out loud together until we almost cried.
+We'd laugh out loud until tears ran down our faces.
 Radio entertained us in ways that television cannot.
 Our imaginations created the depth of experience and enjoyment.

 An elderly farmer who lived in our farm neighborhood loved to take out his pocket knife and whittle at a stick during his idle moments.